-A health official “regrets” telling a blind man to look at her when she was talking to him.
+Health official 'regrets' telling blind man to look at her while she's talking to him

 Peter Bennetts, 60, says he was so upset by the comment that he has left Riverside Medical Practice, in Flagg Court, South Shields.